Maneesana/Learning-Documentation/docs/data-structures-and-algorithms/array/min-max-rearrage.md

 ### The Problem

-Given a sorted array of numbers, rearrange it so that the first element is the maximum value, the second is the minimum, the third is the second-to-last, the fourth is the second element, and so on.
+You are given a sorted array nums containing only positive integers.
+Your task is to rearrange the array so that:

+The element at index 0 is the largest number.

+The element at index 1 is the smallest number.

+The element at index 2 is the second-largest number.

+The element at index 3 is the second-smallest number, and so on.

+In other words, even indices should contain the remaining largest numbers in descending order, while odd indices should contain the remaining smallest numbers in ascending order.

+**Constraints:**

+- 0 ≤ nums.length ≤ 10^3
+- 1 ≤ nums[i] ≤ 10^5

 ### Solution 1: The Straightforward Approach (Out-of-Place)